Danny-mtb/Relution-User-Sync/README.md

   "port": "", // 80, 443, ...
   "accessToken": "", // generated token from 'my Profile' "timer": 1, // in minutes
+  "logPath": "/var/log/", // log Path
+  "cachePath": "./cache/", // cache Path "userInterface": "True", // True or False

+  "managedAppleID": [
+      {
+        "id": 1,
+        "enabled": "True", // True or False
+        "managedAppleIDGroup": "", // Group in which the users with the address to be changed are "organisationUUID": "" // Organisation ID in Relution from the URL }
+    ],

   "organisation": [
     {